MIT Solve: Method

-Events
+Initiatives

 Solve at MIT

 Solve’s annual flagship meeting takes place on MIT’s campus.
 Solver teams present their solutions and participate in workshops with Solve members to develop partnerships to pilot and implement solutions.
-The next set of Solve Challenges are also planned at this event.

-The three-day event spotlights leaders from corporations, foundations, nonprofit organizations, government, academia, and the media through multiple plenary sessions.

-Notable speakers at past Solve at MIT meetings include Canadian Prime Minister Justin Trudeau, Technical Advisor and Board Member of Alphabet Inc. Eric Schmidt, Cellist Yo-Yo Ma, and Senior Vice President of Amazon Alexa Tom Taylor, among many others.
+The next set of Solve Challenges are planned at this event.
+The includes multiple plenary sessions with speakers which have included Canadian Prime Minister Justin Trudeau, Technical Advisor and Board Member of Alphabet Inc. Eric Schmidt, Cellist Yo-Yo Ma, and Senior Vice President of Amazon Alexa Tom Taylor.

 The event is open to Solve members, and to the MIT community for select sessions.
+Past Solve Challenges include Work of the Future, Frontlines of Health, Coastal Communities, and Teachers & Educators.

 Solveathon workshops

 Solveathon workshops are independently-hosted events focused on rapid ideation and refinement using Human Centered Design to brainstorm solutions to Solve’s Challenges.
-Solveathon workshops are spaces to form and reshape ideas, evaluate and reevaluate designs, and prototype and collaborate.
 Ideas developed during a Solveathon are submitted to Solve's online open innovation platform, and the team can continue working on it after the event or the ideas can inspire others.

-Solveathon workshops have been hosted across the world, from Vietnam, to Ecuador, to India.
+Solveathon workshops have been hosted across the world, including Vietnam, Ecuador, and India.